Riding the Trend or Protecting Profits | iQIYI Inc. (IQ)

 Citigroup, on the other hand, stated in their research note that they expect to see IQ reach a price target of $5.60, previously predicting the price at $4.50.
 The rating they have provided for IQ stocks is “Buy” according to the report published on May 27th, 2022.

-Volatility was left at 6.82%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares surge +3.32% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.48% lower at present.
+Volatility was left at 6.47%, however, over the last 30 days, the volatility rate increased by 4.93%, as shares sank -19.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -28.34% lower at present.

-During the last 5 trading sessions, IQ rose by +3.06%, which changed the moving average for the period of 200-days by -53.67% in comparison to the 20-day moving average, which settled at $4.04.
-In addition, iQIYI Inc. saw -11.40% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IQ fell by -8.42%, which changed the moving average for the period of 200-days by -57.76% in comparison to the 20-day moving average, which settled at $3.92.
+In addition, iQIYI Inc. saw -21.27% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for IQ